WilliamVenner/gmsv_reqwest/README.md

 ## Custom root certificates:

 To add custom root certificates, place them in the "garrysmod/tls_certificates" directory.
-The certificates must be X509 and in encoding in either pem or der.
+The certificates must be X509 and encoded in either pem or der.
 They must also end in the .pem or .der file extensions respective to their econding.
-If there si a problem loading the certificate, it'll be skipped over and a message will be displayed in the console.
+If there is a problem loading the certificate, it'll be skipped over and a message will be displayed in the console.